-- 1 Battery charge (check by pressing and releasing the status button) - 1 Battery health (check by pressing and holding the status button)
+- Battery charge (check by pressing and releasing the status button) - Battery health (check by pressing and holding the status button)

 The battery operating time is largely determined by the number of times it is charged.
-After hundreds of charge and discharge cycles, batteries lose some battery health (charge capacity).
-That is, a battery can show a status of "charged" but maintain a reduced battery health (charge capacity).
+After hundreds of charge and discharge cycles, batteries lose some charge capacity-or battery health.
+That is, a battery can show a status of "charged" but maintain a reduced charge capacity (health).